liCells/alfred-workflow/notion-ai/README.md

 # Notion AI

-[The Alfred workflow](https://github.com/liCells/notion-ai-go) used to call Notion AI, the final result will be saved to the clipboard, inspired by https://github.com/jyz0309/NotionAI-go
+[The Alfred workflow](https://github.com/liCells/notion-ai-go) used to call Notion AI, the final result will be typed into the input box, inspired by https://github.com/jyz0309/NotionAI-go

 ## usage